 2017: (March) revealed as cast in feature film The Current War

 2017: (9 September) The Current War world premiere at Toronto International Film Festival.
-Theatrical release 24 November (US), 5 January 2018 (UK)
+Theatrical release 2018 (tba)

-2017 (22 September – 28 October) Appearing as Edmund in King Lear at Chichester Festival Theatre
+2017: (22 September – 28 October) Appeared as Edmund in King Lear at Chichester Festival Theatre

 Damien Molony is an Irish actor of stage, television, radio and film.
 Born 21 February 1984, he grew up in Johnstown Bridge, County Kildare, Ireland but is now based in London.

 Damien’s interest in acting began when he was just 3 years old (1) and as a child was mesmerized by the magic of film and television (2) and knew he was going to be an actor one day (3).

 Ironically it was his love for film that lost Damien a place at The Drama Department, Trinity College, Dublin, when in his interview he gave the sweeping camera shot in the opening of ‘The Lord Of the Rings’ as the ‘most important cultural moment of 2002’.(4) But this spurred him on to gain practical and acting experience for his portfolio for when he next applied to performing arts schools.

 After graduating from Trinity College Dublin with a Business and Politics degree in 2007, Damien toured Ireland with the Balally Players in the one-act play Riders to the Sea, which went on to win in the final at the One-Act Drama Festival with Damien being nominated for best actor.
 He also worked with Kildare Youth Theatre and appeared in their Irish premiere production of Moira Buffini’s A Vampire Story playing Mint, as part of the National Theatre London’s New Connections programme.
 Riverbank Arts Centre, March 2008.

 He then successfully landed a place on a 3 year BA hons acting course at Drama Centre London (2008-2011).